- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 It’s no longer about building large armies of people.
 Yes, it’s still a people-intensive business, but it’s far more deliberate.

-The second point I would highlight is that while everyone is talking about AI and automation taking over, there’s still a long way to go before this transformation happens at scale.
+The second point I would highlight is that while everyone is talking about AI and automation taking over, however before AI can create real impact, organizations need to get the basics right: ERP systems, data structures, governance, and clean data.

 Trump’s impact on India’s GCC market?